Are you wondering what kind of Chinese theme parties are out there? And curious how to organise these for your next event?

 Being British Chinese myself, I’m always happy to introduce people to the different layers of Chinese culture.
-Here are my favourite 5 ideas for Partycurrent.
+Here are my favourite 5 ideas.

 There’s no way you can start any list of Chinese theme parties without jumping straight into the food.
 Chinese cuisine is so integral to Chinese culture that it even contains its own dining rituals.
 It also plays a part in our social lives; for example, when you answer the phone, it’s common for the caller to ask “Have you eaten?” before the conversation can begin.

 Chinese food is so vast, right?
 You’ve got everything from Dim Sum (shown in the photo, originally from China’s Guangdong province in the south and now huge in Hong Kong) to Wonton (a type of dumpling).

 So how do you choose what you want to eat?
 Well, one great way to start is to decide if you will eat rice or noodle dishes.
 If it’s rice dishes, then decide if you want fried rice or plain rice?
 If noodles, then is that soup noodles or fried noodles?
 Ideally, you only choose one base item when making your decision, as this helps set the direction for your party and also reduces food costs.
 You can then build out the rest of your meal with an arrangement of vegetables, egg dishes and meats including pork, duck and chicken (something you will need if you choose plain rice).

 You can also use your party to check out different spices, oils and cooking styles.
 Cooking with a wok can also give your night a more entertaining and instant feel since the food is being cooked on the spot.